 Follow up your academic experience with any extracurricular activities, and target these activities specifically for your scholarship.
 For example, if the scholarship emphasizes community service, list your volunteer hours and dates at the top of your Extracurricular Activities section.
 Each activity should begin on a new line.
 Use bullet lists to highlight your responsibilities or achievements in the extracurricular activities, particularly focusing on duties related to the scholarship requirements.
 Use action words to convey your qualifications and experience.

 Proofread the resume, let it sit for a few days, and proofread it again.
 Cut out extra words that don't get right to the point.
 Ask your English teacher, counselor or parent to proofread the resume for you.
 Typos or grammatical errors on the resume hurt your chances of being selected.
+Write your resume using a standard font like Times New Roman or Arial.
+Using a different font can make the resume difficult to read or appear unprofessional.
+Showcase your accomplishments, but only if they are true.
+Avoid the temptation to exaggerate or make up achievements.
+Also, try to limit your resume to one page, if possible.
+Resumes usually get only a quick review, so the committee may not take the time to review a long resume.

 - Comstock/Comstock/Getty Images